maybebyte/anthesis/nixos.md

 modified by editing a central configuration file.
 What do I mean by this?

-Under the imperative paradigm of system management, you'd run something similar to this to enable OpenSSH:
+Under the imperative paradigm of system management, you'd enable the OpenSSH daemon like so (using Debian as an example).

+1. Install OpenSSH.

         # apt install openssh-server

+1. Enable the OpenSSH daemon.

         # systemctl enable ssh

-Contrast this with a declarative system like NixOS, where you'd add `services.sshd.enable = true;` to `/etc/nixos/configuration.nix` with your favorite text editor followed by:
+Contrast this with a declarative system like NixOS.

+1. Modify `/etc/nixos/configuration.nix` with your favorite text editor so NixOS knows to enable the OpenSSH daemon.

+        services.sshd.enable = true;

+1. Rebuild and switch to the new configuration.

         # nixos-rebuild switch

 This installs OpenSSH if it's not already present on the system and sets it up for you.
 It follows that maintaining a NixOS installation is an